keslavi/react-seed-es6/README.md

-For more complex examples that use the redux store and mockups, look at todo*.test.tsx
+For more complex examples that use the redux store and mockups, look at task*.test.tsx

-## todo/requested features
+## task/requested features